efemkay/obsidian-modular-css-layout/README.md

 # Modular CSS Layout for Obsidian.md
-> there's beta branch (v0.6.0 see GH branch beta-0.16.x) for Obsidian v0.16.x support.
-I've updated the snippets (Wide Views and Multi Column)
+> this is old branch to support those still want to stick to Obsidian version prior to 0.15.9

 `v0.5.1 updated 2022-10-02`